 Nonstimulant treatments, such as Wellbutrin, are common alternatives that doctors can prescribe to people with ADHD.
 Wellbutrin is an antidepressant that researchers have tested for the treatment of ADHD in adults.

 In this article, we discuss the effectiveness, side effects, warnings, and doses of Wellbutrin for treating ADHD in adults.

 Some doctors also prescribe Wellbutrin for antidepressant-induced sexual dysfunction, obesity, attention deficit hyperactivity disorder (ADHD), and depressive episodes in people with bipolar disorder.

 Wellbutrin acts on norepinephrine and dopamine in the brain, which are two chemicals associated with mood.

 Wellbutrin is available in three formulations:

 - extended release

-Extended release formulations release the medication throughout a 12-hour or 24-hour period.
+Extended release formulations release the medication throughout a

 The different formulations also have different “peak serum concentration” times when the level of medication in the blood is highest.